Brandeis Alumni, Family and Friends

 From The Guardian: The trilingual performer was rapidly gaining ground – and then Covid hit.
 A new documentary follows her time in quarantine, where compassion bridged cultural divides

-Peniamina (Ben) Percival ’18 will compete in judo at the Tokyo Olympics, representing his home country of Samoa.
+Peniamina (Ben) Percival ’18 competed in judo at the Tokyo Olympics, representing his home country of Samoa.